Medical Center Services

 We are also committed to helping you maintain your health by offering wellness screenings to detect blockages in the

 circulatory system, cancer and stones.

-Bone densitometry is a test to measure changes in bone density
+Bone densitometry measures changes in bone density

-precisely, providing invaluable information in the assessment
+precisely, providing information in the assessment

 of metabolic bone disease.
 It is used primarily to detect osteopenia